azist/tutorial-steps/src/s02-cfglog/readme.md

 Use `ArchiveLogSink` directed into a virtual file system.
 You can add **compression and AES encryption** as well.
 The archive format in Azos was purposely designed for huge files and being able to navigate them even if they are partially corrupted.

+### 12 Factor app says to "dump logs in console" instead of complex logging, why is the logger needed?
+The suggestion of "bare-bones" logging via STDIO is much better than no logging at all.
+However any professional server software (e.g. Kafka, DB servers et al) benefits greatly from detailed logging, telemetry and integration with company-wide APM.
+In Addition, Sky logging is used for business-related `oplog` - operation logging which later can be used for complex **business transaction tracing** (including **cross-server distributed tracing**), **customer billing** and other purposes